 When I heard that SCRUM-based workshops were to take place, during which we would be working on recording a musical piece, I was intrigued but sceptical.
 Having learned from previous experiences, it was hard for me to imagine the effective use of this methodology in the music industry, and in particular during the development of the whole arrangement of the song and rehearsals, where it would seem that the simultaneous and joint work of the whole band is simply necessary.

-However, as it turned out, under the circumstances we had to face (very limited time and a large number of people who had never worked together before) SCRUM fit perfectly.
+However, as it turned out, in the circumstances we had to face (very limited time and a large number of people who had never worked together before) SCRUM fit perfectly.
 It made it easier for us to plan and divide the work in terms of time and to avoid confusion related to the simultaneous work of many people (team leaders were responsible for communication between groups).

-The whole event made me realize that the work methodology created to manage teams in the IT environment works equally well in other areas of life, and a well-designed backlog is capable of saving us a lot of time both at work and outside of it.
+The whole event made me realise that the work methodology created to manage teams in the IT environment works equally well in other areas of life, and a well-designed backlog is capable of saving us a lot of time both at work and outside of it.

 Want to see the results?
 Well, here’s the finished product: